 Decherd is a very small city located in the state of Tennessee.
 With a population of 2,424 people and two constituent neighborhoods, Decherd is the 204th largest community in Tennessee.

-Decherd is a blue-collar town, with 42.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Decherd, you'll notice that it is more blue-collar than most other communities in America.
+42.29% of Decherd’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Decherd is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Decherd who work in office and administrative support (13.79%), food service (10.04%), and sales jobs (7.00%).

-Being a small city, Decherd does not have a public transit system used by locals to get to and from work.
+Decherd is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Decherd in 2010 was $17,165, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
 This equates to an annual income of $68,660 for a family of four.

 Decherd is a very ethnically-diverse city.
 The people who call Decherd home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Decherd residents report their race to be White, followed by Black or African-American.
 Decherd also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.21% of the city’s residents.
 Important ancestries of people in Decherd include German, English, Italian, and Scottish.